Inference Offloading for Cost-Sensitive Binary Classification at the Edge: Introduction

 \subsection{Our Contributions}

-Our key contributions are outlined as follows: \begin{itemize} \item For calibrated LDL models, we derive a two-threshold rule for the softmax value that minimizes the Bayesian expected cost.
-When FP and FN costs are equal and offloading cost is constant, this rule reduces to Chow's rule for classification with rejection~\cite{chow2003optimum}. \item Motivated by this, we propose a two-threshold-based HI policy called H2T2 to solve the problem and show that it has $O(T^\frac{2}{3})$ regret.
-Since ground truth labels are unavailable during inference, H2T2 estimates local misclassifications by offloading a fraction of input samples. \item Experiments on real-world and synthetic datasets demonstrate lower costs of H2T2 compared to the baseline policies, and in some cases, even offline single-threshold optima.
-While some cost regions favor naive policies, these regions are unknown a priori.
-We also show that H2T2 cost gains are significant for out-of-distribution data. \end{itemize}
+Our key contributions are outlined as follows: \begin{itemize} \item For calibrated LDL models, we derive a two-threshold rule for the softmax value that minimises the Bayesian expected cost.
+When FP and FN costs are equal and the offloading cost is constant, this rule reduces to Chow's rule for classification with rejection~\cite{chow2003optimum}. \item Motivated by this, we propose a two-threshold-based HI policy called H2T2 to solve the problem and show that it has $O(T^\frac{2}{3})$ regret.
+Unlike the standard PEA, ground truth labels are unavailable during inference, and H2T2 achieves this sublinear regret by estimating local misclassifications via offloading a fraction of input samples. \item Experiments on real-world and synthetic datasets demonstrate lower costs of H2T2 compared to the baseline policies, and in some cases, even offline single-threshold optima.
+While some cost regions favour naive policies, these regions are unknown a priori.
+We also show that H2T2 cost gains are significant for OOD data. \end{itemize}

 In the following sections, we present the problem setup, theoretical results for calibrated models, the proposed algorithm with regret analysis, and experimental evaluation.
-Proofs are in the appendix; additional results and details are in the supplementary material.
+Proofs are provided in the appendix.